 Jules Massenet Thaïs to libretto by Louis Gallet.
 Directed 2008 by Stefano Poda at the Teatro Regio Torino.
 Stars Barbara Frittoli (Thaïs, actress and courtesan), Lado Ataneli (Athanaël, a Cenobite monk), Alessandro Liberatore (Nicias, a philosopher), Maurizio Lo Piccolo (Paléman, an old monk), Diego Matamoros (A servant), Eleonora Buratto (Crobyle, a slave), Ketevan Kemoklidze (Myrtale, a slave), Nadežda Serdyuk (Albine, an abbess), and Daniela Schillaci (La Charmeuse, a ballet dancer).
 Gianandrea Noseda conducts the Orchestra and Chorus of The Teatro Regio Di Torino (Chorus Master Roberto Gabbiani).
 Choreography, set, lighting, and costumes by Stefano Poda!
 Directed for TV by Tiziano Mancini.
 Sung in French.
 Released 2009, disc has dts-HD Master Audio 7.1 sound.
 Grade B+

 It's 2018, and this is still our only HDVD of Thaïs.
-It's time now for an update of our report (dated 2011) on this tour de force of design by Stefano Poda, which remains one of most visually spectacular opera HDVDs ever made.
+This opera lends itself splendidly to the Poda unity style approach, and the result is a tour de force of design which remains one of most visually spectacular opera HDVDs ever made.
 Let's start with a few screenshots:

 The Cenobite monks miss their leader Athanaël, who has retreated to the wilderness to further purify himself:

 The actress and courtesan Thaïs (Barbara Frittoli) has seduced the people away from the monks.
-Here Poda comes up with a spectacular camouflage trick: a gown that manages to make Frittoli appear 10 years younger and 20 pounds lighter than she really is:
+Here Poda comes up with a spectacular camouflage trick: a gown that manages to make Frittoli appear 10 years younger and 30 pounds lighter than she really is!

 Athanaël (Lado Ataneli) confronts Thaïs in her palace.
 He challenges her to find God: